Landtag of Hesse: 5th legislative period (1962 through 1966)

-6th Legislative period (1966 through 1970)
+6th legislative period (1966 through 1970)

 On 6 November 1966, the SPD elected a majority of MPs once more.
 Zinn was appointed one last time as Minister-President.
 On 3 October 1969, 68-year-old Zinn resigned and Albert Osswald (SPD) was elected as his successor.

-7th Legislative period (1970 through 1974)
+7th legislative period (1970 through 1974)

-Headed by Alfred Dregger the CDU was able to make an impressive jump in the election of 8 November 1970.
-The SPD lost its majority but agreed on a Social-liberal coalition with the FDP and Albert Osswald was reelected.
+Headed by Alfred Dregger, the CDU was able to make an impressive jump in the election of 8 November 1970.
+The SPD lost its majority but agreed on a social–liberal coalition with the FDP, and Albert Osswald was reelected.

-8th Legislative period (1974 through 1978)
+8th legislative period (1974 through 1978)

 Alfred Dregger and his CDU were even more successful in the election on 27 October 1974.
 For the first time in the history of Hesse, the CDU overtook the SPD.
-But the coalition was confirmed and Osswald stayed as Minister-President.
+Nevertheless, the social–liberal coalition remained in government, and Osswald remained Minister-President.

 Two years later Osswald resigned because of the Helaba-scandal.
-Holger Börner (SPD) was elected as Minister-President in his place.
+Holger Börner (SPD) was elected as his replacement.

-9th Legislative period (1978 through 1982)
+9th legislative period (1978 through 1982)

 Expecting a majority, the results were disappointing for the CDU.
-In the period of RAF terrorism, the CDU stagnated and the SPD-FDP coalition was confirmed in the elections on 8 October 1978.
+In the period of RAF terrorism, the CDU stagnated and the SPD–FDP coalition was confirmed in the elections on 8 October 1978.
 On 11 May 1981, deputy Minister-President Heinz-Herbert Karry was assassinated by terrorists in his flat in Frankfurt am Main.
 This legislative period is also marked by the demonstrations against the extension of the Frankfurt Airport.
-Himself hard-pressed by activists in his car, Börner, previously a learned roofer, at the time said that 40 years ago, he would have answered such attacks directed at his person – meaning the anti-airport-activists (the later Greens) – with "roof battens".
-Börner thus entered Hesse history as the "Man with a roof batten".
+Himself hard-pressed by activists in his car, Börner, previously a learned roofer, at the time said that 40 years ago, he would have answered such attacks directed at his person — meaning the anti-airport-activists (the later Greens) — with "roof battens".
+Börner thus entered Hesse history as the "man with a roof batten".

-10th Legislative period (1982 through 1983)
+10th legislative period (1982 through 1983)

-After the break of the Social-liberal coalition in Germany, the FDP was not able to reach more than 5% and got no seats in the Landtag.
-At the same time, themselves reaching the 5% threshold, the Greens (Die Grünen) made their entrance in a German parliament for the first time, but not long thereafter, they announced their fundamental opposition to form a coalition with one of the other political groups.
+After the end of the social–liberal coalition in federal government, the FDP was not able to reach more than 5% in the Hessian Landtag, and so won no seats.
+At the same time, reaching the 5% threshold, the Greens (Die Grünen) made their entrance in a German parliament for the first time, but not long thereafter, they announced their fundamental opposition to form a coalition with one of the other political groups.
 For its part, the SPD was not willing to accept a grand coalition headed by the CDU.
-As a result, a Snap election took place a year later.
+As a result, a snap election took place a year later.